gretacappello/CORHI_X/README.md

 8) You may need to wait a few minutes at the first run, since the code download some big files from a Drive (such as DONKI catalog, HelCats catalog, observation dates for each instrument).
 These files are update regularly and at the bottom of the app is always reported the last update made.
 9) Enjoy the app!
 You can find a tutorial on how to use it here: https://drive.google.com/file/d/1wTsF5r3o5HDXrzXEAK1e7-EzfPVXgYN1/view?usp=sharing

+Please note that the app requires internet to run since it download the ephemeridis coordinates from NASA JPL Horizon (https://ssd.jpl.nasa.gov/horizons/app.html#/)

 For any question or request please contact me at: greta.cappello@uni-graz.at